ArtS/arts.github.com/_posts/2020-10-01-how-to-quickly-run-some-csharp-code-without-creating-a-project.md

 Also, you can use it as a script execution engine for your C# code -- imagine writing your shell scripts in C# instead of bash/zsh/PowerShell!

-It supports loading of NuGet packages in much better way than C# Intractive.
+It supports loading of NuGet packages in much better way than C# Interactive.
 Refer to the documentation for `#r` and `#load` [commands][9]:

 {% highlight shell %}